KumarVariable/spring-jdbc-mysql/ReadMe.md

 This application requires Java 1.8+ , Maven build tool, MySQL 5.8x must be installed in the local machine.

-MySQL database server running locally with the respective port number, username and password.
+- MySQL database server running locally with the respective port number, username and password.

+- Create database, table as provided in  _spring-jdbc-mysql/mysql_scripts/database_commands.sql_

-Download sample application in your machine through GitHub.
+- Download sample application in your machine through GitHub.

-Import as a Maven project in your IDE (Here, Eclipse is used) of your choice
+- Import as a Maven project in your IDE (Here, Eclipse is used) of your choice

-In your terminal window, Navigate to your project directory location and execute below command :
+- In your terminal window, Navigate to your project directory location and execute below command :

 ```sh

 ..\spring-jdbc-mysql> mvn clean package -e -U

 ```
-Navigate to **BasicSpringLab1.java** in your IDE and run this class as Java application.
+- Navigate to **BasicSpringLab1.java** in your IDE and run this class as Java application.

 ## License